 “Woven together with the power of conviction and the beauty of simplicity, Don’s songs reel in the hearts of his listeners.”

 Dede Wyland—Award Winning Bluegrass Musician

 “Don’s singing projects a down-to-earth warmth and his guitar playing displays a sophistication that catches my attention without ever upstaging the lyrics.”

 Ira Gitlin - Award Winning Bluegrass & Country Instrumentalist

-“Don is a genuine and gifted Roots musician… He’s fun to work with and even more fun to listen to!”
+“Don is a genuine and gifted Roots musician… a multi-instrumentalist who can sing country, bluegrass, rock, and folk songs, and more!
+Don has a deep and wide musical background that brings out the best of many genres.
+He’s fun to work with and even more fun to listen to!”